YurySolovyov/node-to-node-file-transfer/Readme.md

-# Decription
+# Description
-Test app to show how data can be transferred directly using WebSockets and TCP Sockets
+Sipmple app to show how data can be transferred directly using WebSockets and TCP Sockets